 sudo docker-compose up -d

 Open up the Traefik dashboard and have a look at http://0.0.0.0:8080.
 The Traefik dashboard represents info statistics about routes and services.
 You can see the Traefik dashboard in Figure 3.3 below.

 If we go to routes in the HTTP menu, we will see the status of our containers.
 See detailed info in Figure 3.4.

 Our containers are deployed and the next step is to deploy a pull-model monitoring tool to serve and analyze our metrics.
 One of the most well-known tools is Prometheus.

-Before the Prometheus starts pulling the data, it is necessary to indicate where it will be pulling from.
+Before Prometheus starts pulling the data, it is necessary to indicate where it will be pulled from.
 So we need to specify a target.
 A target is an endpoint that Prometheus listens to for metrics.

 So let’s configure a target for listening.
-All necessary settings for the endpoint you can see in figure 3.5 below.
+All necessary settings for the endpoint can be seen in figure 3.5 below.